JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 You will usually want to add more than one widget to your application.
 To this end, Gtk4 provides many layout widgets.

 !!! note
-    For larger projects it is advisable to create the layout using Glade in combination with GtkBuilder [Builder and Glade](@ref).
+    For larger projects it is advisable to create the layout using Glade in combination with GtkBuilder.
+See [Builder and Glade](@ref).

 ## GtkBox